joan-xavier/joan-xavier/README.md

 ##  About Me

 🎓 **PhD in Electrical Engineering**
-👀 Highly interested in **Nonlinear Control Systems, Machine Learning, Deep Learning, Data Analytics, and System Identification**
+👀 Highly interested in **writing SQL Queries, Machine Learning algorithms and Model Deployment, Deep Learning, Data Analytics, and System Identification**
-🤖 Currently learning **Reinforcement Learning** and exploring **Data Science & Machine Learning** to transition into this field.
+🤖 Currently learning **Tableau** to transition into this field.
 📚 Passionate about writing **scientific research papers** for high-impact factor journals.
-💡 Love coding in **Python & MATLAB** for ML/DS-based projects and keeping up with the latest advancements in ML technology.
+💡 Love coding in **Python & SQL and MATLAB** for ML/DS-based projects and keeping up with the latest advancements in ML technology.
 🔬 Published multiple **science citation-indexed research articles** in high-impact factor journals.
 📑 Check out my latest [publications](https://scholar.google.co.in/citations?user=4O4FHQMAAAAJ&hl=en) and [portfolio here](https://joan-xavier.github.io/portfolio/)